Planning Permission for Glamping Sites

 Whether it's quiet romantic couple's retreats, or a fun and busy family destination you're setting up, identifying who your customers are will help you decide what sort of accommodation to offer and is the first step to creating your business plan!

 Perhaps hosting a busy glamping site is your dream job, or you're looking for a more laid back lifestyle with just a handful of guests.
-You might want to run it as a family business, or employ staff, be open 12 months a year or just be seasonal!
-There are plenty of ways to run a glamping site, and the approach you choose should take the most important part- you- into account.
+You might want to run it yourself, as a family business, or employ staff to run it for you.
+You might choose to be open 12 months a year or just for the summer season!
+There are plenty of ways to run a glamping business, and the approach you choose should take the most important part (That's you!) into account.

 Will you set up an off-grid haven with "back to basics" charm, or will you invest in running water, electricity and waste to provide your guests with a luxury experience?
 Are you well connected to public transport, or will you need to provide more parking spaces?
 It helps to factor in your start-up costs, and even make room for you site to grow.